Site icon Texas Travel Talk

 Late May to July

 About 75 miles east of Dallas, you’ll find Blueberry Hill Farms.
-It’s open from late May to the end of July.
-But check back in mid-May.
+It’s open from late May to the end of July, but check back in mid-May.
 Always check before you go.
-They also have a fabulous country store filled with blueberry syrup, jams, and stuff made from their blueberries.
+They also have a fabulous country store filled with blueberry syrup, jams, and other products made from their blueberries.

-If you plan to walk around the small town of Edom, don’t go on a Monday – the town is closed.
-But do go when you can see the town’s adorable and unique stores within walking distance from each other.
+If you plan to walk around the small town of Edom, avoid Mondays – the city is closed.
+But go when you can see the town’s adorable and unique stores, all within walking distance of each other.

 A winery is now only 5 miles from the farm called Green Goat Winery.
 They are open on Friday and Saturday.